-A workflow engine allows business users and automated processes to request and authorize access changes.
-This is a key feature of any successful identity and access management (IAM) system.
+Workflow allows business users and automated processes to request and authorize access changes.
+This is a key feature of any successful Identity and access management (IAM) system.

 Some parts of a request may be automatically filled in and may not even be visible to the requester.
 For example, the IAM system might automatically assign a standard login ID to all new accounts, assign a file server and mail server, select a directory OU and so on.

 The workflow service forwards valid requests to one or more authorizers.
 These are simply other users, chosen through the application of security policy.
 Example authorizers may include application owners and managers in the chain of command above the requester.
 Some requests may not require authorization at all.

 Authorizers are normally invited to review and either approve or deny change requests by e-mail.
 A URL is embedded in the e-mail, which authorizers follow to a secure web application where they sign in, see request details and either approve or deny the request.

 The workflow mechanism must allow for the possibility that authorizers will not respond in a timely manner -- by automatically sending reminders and escalating requests from unresponsive authorizers to other responsible users.